❏ Attend Orientation, take UNV 100, and connect with the Center for Student Success to participate in first-year student programs

 ❏ Learn how to navigate SOAR, plan your schedule, and enroll in classes.
 Make sure you understand the Academic Calendar and how (and when!) to drop or withdraw from classes if necessary.

 ❏ Take and complete recommended classes with a 2.0 or above grade point average.
-If your GPA is not where you want it to be, contact New Student and Retention Programs for additional help, and talk to your advisor about ways you can improve your study habits to better your grades.
+If your GPA is not where you want it to be, contact the Center for Student Success for additional help, and talk to your advisor about ways you can improve your study habits to better your grades.

 ❏ Talk with the Office of Financial Aid and the Office of Undergraduate Scholarships to learn about managing your finances and to make sure you have applied for all the scholarships you are eligible for.
 Pay your bills on time to avoid costly fees.
 Let your advisor know if you are having financial difficulties, as they may be able to direct you to offices that can help.